What is it?

 How will I be taught?

-Your classes will take place in the professional-standard dance studio.
+Your classes will take place in the professional-standard rehearsal studios.
 You will be required to complete written work for homework tasks such as research and evaluations, as well as essays and coursework.
 This will prepare you well for the academic rigour required at university level.
+You will have daily technique classes as well as taking part in creative workshops.

 How will I be assessed?

-The course is assessed 100% practical and coursework and is internally assessed.
+The course is assessed 100% practical and coursework.

 Lucinda Campbell is the teacher of the dance course, trained at Merseyside Dance and Drama College, Liverpool; UCLAN and Royal Academy of Dance London.
 She is also the Head of Department and has worked as an examiner for A level for many years.
 Lucinda worked as a dancer, teacher and choreographer across the UK and at international arts events.